-- 1. Identify, analyze, and measure individual differences in intellectual performance, health, and psychological well-being. - 2.
-Use and interpret results obtained through psychological assessment. - 3.
-Know the approaches, models, and theories of human intelligence. - 4.
-Know the biological and psychosocial factors involved in individual differences.
+- 1. Identify, analyze, and measure individual differences in applied fields. - 2.
+Obtain and interpret findings about individual differences with different instruments. - 3.
+To become acquainted with the approaches, models, and theories of human intelligence. - 4.
+To become acquainted with the factors involved in the origin and development of individual differences.